mapsync/scottsville-advisory/site/content/post/first-friday-on-the-square-september-2-6-pm-8-pm.md

 date: 2022-08-31T11:48:50.847Z
 description: >-
-  First Friday festivities include Kentucky Proud Certified Farmers Market, local entertainment, food vendors and craft vendors.
+  First Friday festivities include Kentucky Proud Certified Farmers Market, local entertainment, food vendors, craft vendors and car show.

   Our local shops, restaurants and boutiques extend their hours for your unique experience on the Scottsville Square.
 ---